1836 Migratory Bird Hunting

 Martens are a legal harvest in both Minnesota and Michigan.
 Separate tags are required for these species in those two states.

-Turkey carcass tags are required to hunt turkeys in Minnesota and Michigan, but not in Wisconsin.
+Turkey carcass tags are required to hunt turkeys in Minnesota, but not in Wisconsin or Michigan.
+However, turkeys harvested in any state must be registered.

 Deer, bears, fishers, otters, bobcats, turkeys, and martens (only in MN and MI) must be registered by presenting the carcass to the registration official.
 Carcass tags must be attached when registering.
 Registration tags will be affixed to the pelt when registered.
 Please note, turkeys do not require carcass tags if harvested in WI.